Dr Michelle Spruce

 Liverpool Business School

-Michelle has had a varied career developing her skills in data analysis and business intelligence, including work as an Operational Meteorologist (weather forecaster) in the Met Office, IT Consultant, Data Analyst and various roles in University Professional Services.
+Prior to working at LJMU, Michelle has had a varied career developing her skills in data analysis and business intelligence.
+After graduating she started her career as an Operational Meteorologist (Weather Forecaster) in the Met Office.
+Following this, she has worked in different companies both in the public and private sectors including as an IT Consultant, Data Analyst, and various roles using and managing data within university Professional Services.

+Her research interests include using social media data to identify the impacts of natural hazards, and human interactions with data tools for decision making.
 In 2022 she completed a PhD at the University of Exeter to explore the use of social media data to identify the social impacts of extreme weather events.
-This led to a spin out company, Social Sensing Ltd which developed this work into an application for operational use in weather and flood forecasting.
-Her research interests include using social media data to identify the impacts of natural hazards and human interactions with data tools for decision making.
+This led to a spin out company, which developed this work into an application for operational use in weather and flood forecasting.

 Degrees